headshot of Thomas J. Brock, CFA, CPA

 2. The contributions are invested and allowed to grow free of tax, which can have a powerful compounding effect over the long term.

-3. If it has been at least five years since the account was established (unless an exclusion applies), the contributions (not the earnings on them) can be withdrawn without penalty, and the withdrawals will not be taxed.
+4. If it has been at least five years since the account was established and you are at least 59.5 years old, the contributions and the accumulated earnings can be withdrawn, and the withdrawals will not be taxed.

 How Can I Start a Custodial Roth IRA for My Child?